Healthier SG to hit 300,000 sign-ups this weekend: Health Minister Ong Ye Kung

-SINGAPORE - Some 300,000 people would have enrolled for the Healthier SG preventive health programme by this weekend, said Health Minister Ong Ye Kung as he gave an update on the national initiative.
+SINGAPORE - Some 300,000 people would have enrolled for the Healthier SG preventive health programme by Sunday, said Health Minister Ong Ye Kung as he gave an update on the national initiative.

 “When you see a (general practitioner) and get chronic medicine, (it) will be cheaper,” he said.

-The programme, which was officially launched in July, is meant for those aged 40 years old and above.
+The programme, which was officially launched in July, is meant for those aged 40 and above.
 Those enrolled will work with their family doctors to come up with a health plan that includes lifestyle changes and regular check-ups.
-The aim is to sign up 1 million people by 2024.
+The aim is to sign up one million people by 2024.

 Besides Healthier SG, there is also the Age Well SG programme announced during the National Day Rally in August, for elderly Singaporeans who may find it challenging to venture out, Mr Ong said on Sunday.